 It is difficult to believe that the senior leadership of the Pakistani Army, including Army Chief of Staff General Raheel Sharif, honestly thinks that the National Action Plan will ‘eradicate’ terrorism.
 Over a decade of war has given the military more than enough reason to believe that heavy-handed repression, through executions and mass arrests, will not solve the problem.

-Rather, as continues to be the case with Operation Zarb-e-Azb, the military’s primary objective is to preserve its reputation as an institution.
+Rather, as continues to be the case with Operation Zarb-e-Azb, the military’s primary objective is to preserve its strength as an institution.
 This can only be done if it seems like it is doing something about the attacks, whether in the eyes of the civilian public, or those within its own ranks.
 Ultimately, the National Action Plan is less about ‘action,’ than it is the performance of it.
 In that sense, it has been enormously successful: General Sharif is the most popular leader in the country.

 Photograph courtesy of Khalid Mir.
 Published under a Creative Commons License.